rancherlabs/cfl-summit-lab/instructors/lab-deployments/README.md

 ## Lab 2 network issues

 - lab-a -- connection refused

+A wrong port is used by the service

 - lab-b -- i/o timeout

+A network policy denies traffic to the pod label

 - lab-c -- connection reset by peer

+A cusom app resets connections

 - lab-c -- no route to host
 - lab-d -- dns failure
+- lab-e